diegodrf/NinjectPractice/README.md

 ```

 ### If you need more organization
-- Create a class that hinherit from abstract class `NinjectModule` and implements the method `Load()`
+- Create a class that inherit from abstract class `NinjectModule` and implements the method `Load()`
 - Put your DI into `Load()` method. *Note that it uses the property `Bind` directly without the prefix `kernel`*
 ```csharp
 using Ninject.Modules;